openstack-archive/syntribos/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A sample config file is given in ``examples/configs/keystone.conf``.
-Copy this file to a location of your choice (default file path for
+Copy this file to a location of your choice (the default file path for the
 configuration file is: ``~/.syntribos/syntribos.conf``) and update the
-necessary fields like user credentials, log, template directory etc.
+necessary fields, such as user credentials, log, template directory, etc.

 ::